An Introduction to Saints

 The English word “saint” reflects the Latin sanctus, which is similar in meaning to the Ancient Greek hagios.
 All three words can carry the meaning of “holy one.”
 In the New Testament the word hagios generally refers to Christians (e.g., Rom 1:7; Eph 1:1); they who are in Christ are holy ones.
 We often use the word “saint” to translate hagios in these cases, as in the NRSV translation of Phil 4:22: “All the saints greet you, especially those of the emperor’s household.”
 In this sense of the words, all believers are worthy of the label hagios/sanctus/“saint.”
 When evangelicals and fundamentalists use the word “saint,” they often have this meaning in mind.

 Throughout Church history, a different usage of the term “holy one” emerged.
 The term began to be used as a title for those of great importance to the Christian religion, especially those of heroic stature.
-It was (and is) applied to people from the Old Testament (e.g., St. David), people from the New Testament (e.g., St. Luke), angels (e.g., St. Michael), and people from post-New Testament times (e.g., St. Patrick).
+It was, and is, mainly applied to angels (e.g., St. Michael), people described in the New Testament (e.g., St. Luke), and people from post–New Testament times (e.g., St. Patrick).

 We might think of the term “saint” as similar to the English word “sir.”
 In a broad sense, all men can be called “sir,” like at a restaurant: “And what can I get for you, sir?”
 But it can also be used as an important honorary title, as with Sir Elton John.